BlueBrain/BlueRecording/examples/ReadMe.md

 ## System requirements

 We assume that you are running these examples on a Linux system with slurm.
 If this is not the case, you will have to modify the provided bash scripts accordingly.
+You must also have Git LFS set up on your system in order to download the finite element results that are used as inputs to the electode weights calculations.

 ## Instructions